KyleKrein/KyleKrein/README.md

 ### My name is Aleksandr.
-I'm 20 years old and I live in Germany
+I'm 22 years old and I live in Germany
 - I'm interested in computer games and game engines
 - I'm currently working on my own game engine called BeeEngine
 - My main programming languages are C++ and C#
 - I'm currently learning C++, Vulkan and WebGPU
-- You can reach me via Telegram: @Kyle_Krein
+- You can find more info about me on [my website](https://alexanderlebedev.com)

 <!--